Homemade Catalina Dressing

 How to serve:

 Because it is so easy to make it, there is no excuse not to have some available in the fridge at all times.
-You can use it on so many things besides just salads.
-The whole family will love this delicious salad dressing on many other things.
+It can be used on so many things besides just salads.
 Here are some great ideas to try:

 Frequently asked questions